 Both demographics and psychographics play a vital role in marketing to B2B buyers.
-In the past, demographics was the primary tool for defining characteristics of your target audience.
-This traditional method of audience targeting segments people based on characteristics such as geography, age, gender, marital status.
+In the past, demographics was the primary tool for defining the characteristics of your target markets and audience.
+This traditional method of audience targeting creates market segments based on characteristics such as geography, age, gender, marital status.
 It looks to establish a logical connection between these characteristics and purchase behavior.

 However, marketing messages that seek to drive consumer behavior must appeal to more than just the logical, analytical aspect of human thinking.
-They must also resonate with the more fundamental cognitive system, one that is driven by emotion, not rational thought.
+They must also resonate with the more fundamental cognitive system, one that is driven by emotion and personality traits, not rational thought.

 Psychographics is a qualitative approach to analyzing consumer behavior.
 It goes beyond classifying individuals based on general demographic data such as age or gender.
-Rather, it looks to understand the cognitive factors that drive buyer behaviors.
-Psychographics focuses on psychological characteristics and traits such as:
+Rather, it looks to understand the cognitive factors that drive buyer behaviors and provide insights so that prospects and target markets can be connected with on a deeper level.
+Psychographics focuses on psychological characteristics and personality traits such as:

-Collecting and analyzing this data allows marketers to create detailed profiles within audience segments which can be used to craft highly relevant messages for those segments.
+Collecting and analyzing this data allows marketers to create detailed profiles within audience segments which can be used to craft highly relevant messages for the specific groups within those segments.